passcod/omelette/README.md

 requests to the server.
 When the tool shuts down it will unregister the webhook.

-If you have Tor installed and configured, and pass the `--tor` flag, the tool will attempt to set up an onion service for its server, and register the webhook for `onionservicename.onion.to`, making it possible to run behind a firewall.
+If you have Tor installed and configured, and pass the `--tor` flag, the tool will attempt to set up an onion service for its server, and register the webhook for `onionservicename.onion.to`.
+The `--tor-gateway <DOMAIN>` option allows to choose a different gateway, and the `--tor-v3` flag switches to use v3 onions (but note that Tor2Web does not support them at this time).
+Running with Tor allows you to run from behind a firewall, which increases convenience and security, but please note that the gateway is able to see all your data.

 Otherwise, you’ll need to run the tool on a server with a public interface, or rig up a tunnel somehow (for example using [ngrok](https://ngrok.com), but note